 MAKE SURE YOU HAVE REVIEWED the ITS pages, especially the "Get Technically Oriented/Welcome Students" presentation and the Tech Checklist.
 Also, the Self Help page has awesome tips if you have tech issues or trouble.

-Departments interested in buying equipment (Apple or PC) should request a price quote or contact the ITS Help Desk at x7-6420 before ordering computer equipment.
+Departments interested in buying equipment (Apple or PC) should go to this link first, then contact the ITS Help Desk at x7-6420 before ordering computer equipment.
 ITS supports and provides warranty repair services for Dell and Apple devices purchased for the University.

 ITS recommends the following operating systems for University-owned devices: Windows 10 Pro or Education, the latest Mac Operating System and the latest version of Ubuntu for Linux.
 We also recommend having Bingview, the campus virtual desktop initiative.